-Offices and departments that wish to author a UA-sanctioned social media tool should first contact Institutional Marketing for training, branding and communication guidance.
+Offices and departments that wish to author a UA-sanctioned social media tool should first contact University Communications and Marketing for training, branding and communication guidance.
 Technical questions and problems may be directed to Instructional Services.

-To help drive traffic to your social media, Institutional Marketing will add your site to the list the UA-sanctioned and UA-branded social media sites that are being updated routinely by colleges and departments.
+To help drive traffic to your social media, University Communications and Marketing will add your site to the list of the UA-sanctioned and UA-branded social media sites that are being updated routinely by colleges and departments.
 The page will also contain a link to these guidelines.

 UA social media sites are intended to foster collaboration and sharing of information to enhance the spirit of community among UA faculty, staff, retirees, students, alumni, donors, friends and community members.
 While permitting readers to comment on social media sites often can help build a sense of community, offices and departments have the discretion to decide for themselves whether to allow readers to post comments.